DBAG Class 483: Technical details

 The full fleet will comprise 21 two-car units of Class 483, referred to as "quarter trains", and 85 four-car units of Class 484, referred to as "half trains".
 Each unit has a full driver's cab at each end.
 Units of both classes can work in multiple with each-other, allowing services to be run with trains of two, four, six, or eight cars in total as required.

 Stadler, the consortium leader, is responsible for the mechanical and structural aspects of the production process, as part of which the units' aluminium bodyshells are fabricated in Szolnok, Hungary, before being transported by road to the Stadler Pankow works in Berlin for final assembly.
 Siemens provide the bogies and the electrical subsystems, including the power supply gear, the traction and braking systems, the train control systems, and the passenger information equipment.
-A significant part of the Siemens contribution is based on the company's work delivering the Oslo Metro MX3000 fleet between 2005 and 2012; the bogies are derived from the lightweight and low-height SF 1000 model used on vehicles for both Oslo and Nuremburg, and the weather-proofing – including the hermetic sealing of much of the power electronics equipment – is especially configured to guard against ice and snow ingress.
+A significant part of the Siemens contribution is based on the company's work delivering the Oslo Metro MX3000 fleet between 2005 and 2012; the bogies are derived from the lightweight and low-height SF 1000 model used on vehicles for both Oslo and Nuremberg, and the weather-proofing – including the hermetic sealing of much of the power electronics equipment – is especially configured to guard against ice and snow ingress.

 The units' traction systems are designed to a high level of redundancy.
 Each vehicle in each unit is equipped with its own independent traction converter supplying the traction motors that are fitted to three out of the vehicle's four axles.
 This improves reliability, as on-board drive failures affect only individual vehicles while the rest of the train continues to function.
 Similarly, although each pair of vehicles shares a single auxiliary-supply converter, each converter has two independent sets of components, so that a failure of one set causes the loss of only half the supply rather than the whole.